copsTvFan/cops-episode-guide/readme.md

 1989.

-**Broward County FL/Russia**
+- Broward County, FL
+- Russia

 ### S01E01
+### CP-100

+**Broward County, FL #1 (1 Hour Pilot)** (aired 1989-03-11)

-- **Broward County FL 1 Hour Pilot** (Full 90 second theme) Burt Lancaster - This program was filmed during a one-week period with the Broward County Sheriff's Department in Florida.
+- (Full 90 second theme) Burt Lancaster - This program was filmed during a one-week period with the Broward County Sheriff's Department in Florida.
 All Suspects are presumed innocent until proven guilty in a court of law.
   Sheriff Nick Navarro says it's a unique area - to the east of them they have the Atlantic, to the west a big swamp called the Everglades.
 Because of the fact they have a labyrinth of waterways it makes the place very appealing to drug smugglers.
 That's where they face them on a daily basis.
 He goes with a SWAT team to a crack house, smashing the door and running in.
 One asks for a sledgehammer, they break a door, a man is down.
 Watch it you guys, talk to me, back room is clear, double check them.
 Bathroom is clear.
 A woman is down in the kitchen.
 Nick says it's one of the most disgusting sights, the garage is another bedroom where they sleep.
 There is the crack altar where they smoke it, paraphernalia where they smoke, down here is the toilet on the floor.
 It's a bucket.
 This is a typical crack house, that's why the close them down.
 He is driving and hears on the radio about another officer taken down in the line duty by shooting.
 He says it always happens to someone else, not to you, can tell you one thing, he's been to too many funerals already.
   He's had more cops killed in FL in 1987 than the state of NY.
 That's a tradition.
 He goes to the officer's funeral.
 There is a fire by his house on the way home.
 Nick goes home, asks his wife to get off the phone to call in about it.
 She hangs up.
 He asks about any flammables there, any potential of spread.
 If you see any potential please let him know and he'll head down.
 He hangs up, he's sorry, what a way to come home, that's the way it's been all day, another beautiful day.
 On the TV news they say it's the worst fire in the everglades, it's a chemical plant in the Port.
 Don from the news reports on scene.
 - Communications center - a call of something on a 900 block.
 - (District 2) Deputy Jerry Wurms stops a black man in his car at a convenience store and finds a gun.
 A man and a woman are seen in a known drug area and